Home Insurance for Elderly Homeowners

-For instance, if you’ve made modifications to your home — such as mobility ramps or stairlifts — you will need to inform your insurance company so these modifications are listed as a part of your insured property.
+For instance, if you’ve made modifications to your home — such as mobility ramps or stairlifts — you will need to inform your home insurance company so these modifications are listed as a part of your insured property.

 Standard homeowners insurance features apply to seniors, including coverage for your primary dwelling, personal property, liability, no-fault medical coverage, and additional living expenses.
 Depending on your situation, you can up your coverage levels at an additional cost.

-|Coverage Type||Typical Coverage Limit|
+|Coverage type||Typical Coverage Limit|

-|Other structures||10% of dwelling coverage|
+|Other Structures||10% of dwelling coverage|

 |Personal Property||50% of dwelling coverage limit|

-|Loss of Use||20% of dwelling coverage limit|
+|Loss of use||20% of dwelling coverage limit|

 Finding an insurance policy that offers the right coverage for your home and lifestyle is key.
 Make sure that your policy limits are high enough to properly cover your home.
 In many cases, the amount for which your home is insured might not cover the costs of rebuilding the structure to the same standard as before.
 Considering a policy with extended replacement cost coverage is a great idea.
-This added coverage goes above and beyond your policy limits — usually by 10 to 25% — to account for rising construction costs.
+This additional coverage goes above and beyond your policy limits — usually by 10 to 25% — to account for rising construction costs.